OPENSSL-QUIC(7ossl) OpenSSL OPENSSL-QUIC(7ossl)

 OpenSSL 3.2 and later features support for the QUIC transport protocol.

-QUIC functionality uses the standard SSL API.
+The QUIC protocol maps to the standard SSL API.
 A QUIC connection is

 represented by an SSL object in the same way that a TLS connection is.

-Only minimal changes are needed to existing applications making use of
+Only minimal changes are needed to existing applications which use

 The remainder of this man page discusses, in order: